 It was bit late for El Niño since it was already widely for sale.
 Still, at least Amazon rate my link as the top option when people search for it.
 To combat this, some of the illegals started to advertise their copies as signed – by God knows who.

 My second novel Fisherman’s Blues has not yet been pirated.
 Although if the bots start finding these blogposts, I’m sure they’ll do their best.
-Needless to say, if buying any book, from any author on Amazon – the best possible thing is buy from Amazon direct as opposed to the secondhand sellers.
+If you want to support indie authors by buying their book on Amazon – the best possible thing is buy from Amazon direct as opposed to the secondhand sellers.